Gradient Flows for Frame Potentials on the Wasserstein Space: Gradient descent for Probabilistic Frame Potentials

 \subsection{Construction of gradient flows for the tightness potential}

-Most approaches to establishing the well-posedness of a gradient flow for a particular potential use the convexity or $\lambda$-convexity of the functional, if it can be established.
-A function $W$ on $\RdxRd$ is said to be $\lambda$-convex for some $\lambda\in\R$ if the function $(x,y)\mapsto W(x,y)-\frac{\lambda}{2}(\norm{x}^2+\norm{y}^2)$ is convex.
-For instance, the authors of \cite{CLM2010} consider a class of potentials $W:\RdxRd\rightarrow \R$ describing the interaction of two particles of unit mass at positions $x$ and $y$ by the value $W(x,y)$.
-The total energy of a distribution under this potential is then given by the functional
+Most approaches to establishing the well-posedness of a gradient flow for a particular potential use the convexity or $\lambda$-convexity of the functional, if it can be established, as in \cite{CLM2010}, where the authors work with a class of nonlinear interaction potentials.
+While the tightness potential is also an interaction potential, it is not straightforward to establish $\lambda$-convexity on $P_2(\Rd).$ (And, in fact, the potential defined by $\mu\rightarrow M_2(\mu)TP(\mu)$ can explicitly be shown not to be $\lambda$-convex.)
+Therefore, we proceed down the path outlined in the introduction, employing the minimizing movement scheme and related existence results.

-They assume the $\lambda$-convexity of the functional, however.
-While the tightness potential has a similar form it is \textit{not} $\lambda$-convex on $P_2(\Rd).$

-Because we cannot use $\lambda$-convexity, we employ the minimizing movement scheme and related existence result for regular measures to construct gradient flows for the tightness potential \cite{AGS2005}.
 For this approach, we establish a few facts about the frame and tightness potentials.
 The first key result is the differentiability of the tightness potential.